EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Betancourt.
+Merging algorithm changes.
+Establish an actual policy instead of vague agreements that end up falling apart on the first merge.

 Carpenter.
-What do we want to do with vector views, matrices, etc.  Decision about what to do (isn't that always the desired resolution)?
+What do we want to do with vector views, matrices, etc.  Decision about what to do (isn't that always the desired resolution)? [ed: Be specific on "what to do" -- as is this sounds extremely vague.
+Checklists, etc welcome].

-Betancourt.
-What's holding up the new Cholesky branch?
-Merge or not to merge, otherwise what needs to be done.

-Margossian. root finder: I realize we were going with Eigen's dogleg method, but we should consider KINSOL's solver, which will be easier to parallelize.

-Gabry.
-Need to decide on rstanarm default behavior with priors before Andrew's book.
-We have a meeting to discuss rstanarm issues Friday AM but it would be good to get everyone's opinion today and then a subset of us can discuss in more detail Friday.

 Sebastian.
 Parallel ODEs in Stan using OpenMP (linear speedup with # CPUs!): It works by hijacking the ODE facilities.
 Do we want this in Stan to be available to all users?
 If yes, then: Need for ODE system refactor (stiff+non-stiff)?
 Who wants to join?
 More work needed: Analytic Jacobians of ODE rhs (optionally with code-generation); ragged arrays.